NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/object_store/migration.md

 ### Overview

-To cleanly migrate data from one archive driver to another, Anchore Engine includes some tooling that automates the process in the 'nextlinux-manager' tool packaged with the system.
+To cleanly migrate data from one archive driver to another, Nextlinux Engine includes some tooling that automates the process in the 'nextlinux-manager' tool packaged with the system.

-The migration process is an offline process; Anchore Engine is not designed to handle an online migration.
+The migration process is an offline process; Nextlinux Engine is not designed to handle an online migration.

 For the migration process you will need: